 - the guidelines for handling and storing such powders in establishments and installations.

-For the implementation of this project, K-INN Tech is following two different approaches: an experimental campaign which involves the creation of specific set-ups and the use of analytical tools to monitor the self-heating of metallic dust, assess the efficiency of inertization treatments and quantify the risk of initiation.
-In addition, thanks to the support of mathematical models implemented ad hoc, with whom it is possible to simulate the oxidation of a powder in contact with water and to describe the reaction kinetics with a shrinking core approach.
+For the implementation of this project, K-INN Tech followed two different approaches: an experimental campaign which involves the creation of specific set-ups and the use of analytical tools to monitor the self-heating of metallic dust, assess the efficiency of inertization treatments and quantify the risk of initiation.
+In addition, thanks to the support of mathematical models implemented ad hoc, it is possible to simulate the oxidation of a powder in contact with water and to describe the reaction kinetics with a shrinking core approach.